bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 ```

-Or you might decide that your unit of work is simple enough, perhaps just a database transaction, that you can get away
+If you're not using domain events and your unit of work is simple enough,
+perhaps just a database transaction, that you can get away with a single
-with a single method, using `contextlib.contextmanager` and the `yield` keyword:
+method, using `contextlib.contextmanager` and the `yield` keyword:

 ```python
 from contextlib import contextmanager